 - There should be a written agreement between the shareholders and the nominee director setting out their roles and responsibilities

-Businesses who are considering appointing a nominee director should take these points into account to ensure that they are making the best decision for their company.
+Businesses that are considering appointing a nominee director should take these points into account to ensure that they are making the best decision for their company.

 3. What are the responsibilities of nominee directors in Hong Kong